 - Everything we know about this is written down in exhaustive detail here on this web site.
 Check out the information on the undergraduate home page and the placement home page.

 - Representatives from the Math Department will be available at the Academic Expo during Orientation and at Freshman Registration to help you figure this out.
 However, it will save time and help you get a better answer if you check out the online information first.

 - Student recommendations can also be very useful, so you should talk to other students with similar background and goals who have been a Princeton for a year or two.
 However, some of the placement rules have changed starting in Fall 2012 and many courses have been renumbered and redesigned recently.
-The information here on the web site is the most up-to-date for AY2012-13.
+The information here on the web site has been updated for AY 2015-2016.

 - Your academic advisor or Director of Studies should also be able to help you think about this.